Adamatbi/Dictionary-without-human-name-conflicts/README.md

 # Dictionary-without-human-name-conflicts
-Dataset of English words that are not used as names.
+Dataset of English words not used as names.

 Created by removing words contained in database of human names from existing dictionaries.

 ## Contents